lenhanpham/OpenThermo/README.md

 ---

-**OpenThermo v0.001.0** - High-performance molecular thermochemistry calculations Developed by Le Nhan Pham | [GitHub](https://github.com/lenhanpham/OpenThermo)
+**OpenThermo v0.001.1** - High-performance molecular thermochemistry calculations Developed by Le Nhan Pham | [GitHub](https://github.com/lenhanpham/OpenThermo)

-For more information, visit the project documentation or use `./build/OpenThermo --help`
+For more information, visit the project documentation or use `OpenThermo --help`